Insolent Websites

 .

-When I got to the scene when the little boy has to sit alone at the table until he eats the cold gristly meat that is put in front of him, I suddenly remembered the same humiliation happening to me in 1950s Belfast, at the junior school of the self-styled 'Eton of Ulster'.
+When I got to the scene when the little boy has to sit alone at the table until he eats the cold gristly meat that is put in front of him, I suddenly remembered the same humiliation happening to me in 1950s Belfast, at the junior school of the self-styled 'Eton of Ulster'., mentionws on the first page of chapter one.

 A child who hated all meat except bacon, I had to sit alone in the dining hall of this execrable establishment of terrible teaching and compulsory games, after all the other boys had finished their pudding and left, in front of a plate of cold, veinous meat and, I think, pickled beetroot and disgusting white sauce.
 I steadfastly refused, and was eventually released without further punishment (or pudding) - unlike the poor kid in this ghastly, sadistic book.
 It was at this point that my dredged-up memory made me refuse to read any further.